-Past literature has identified several SNPs as potential risk factors for lung cancer.
-We studied a controversial SNP, rs3117582 from the TUBB gene on chromosome 6.
-This SNP was identified in association with lung cancer risk in a case/control study by \cite{wang2008common}, while on the other hand, \cite{wang2009role} found no evidence of association between the SNP and risk of lung cancer \emph{among never-smokers}.
-Our goal was to test this SNP and its interaction with smoking together with all the other predictors under the high dimensional logistic model.
-Slightly overusing notation, we denoted the coefficients corresponding to rs3117582 and its interaction with smoking as $\bbeta^{(1)} = (\beta_1,\beta_2)$, and tested $H_0: \beta_1 = \beta_2 = 0$.
+{Previous} literature has identified several SNPs as potential risk factors for lung cancer.
+We studied a controversial SNP, rs3117582, from the TUBB gene on chromosome 6.
+This SNP was identified in association with lung cancer risk in a case/control study by \cite{wang2008common}, while on the other hand, \cite{wang2009role} found no evidence of association between the SNP and risk of lung cancer among \emph{never-smokers}.
+Our goal was to test this SNP and its interaction with smoking in the presence of all the other predictors under the high dimensional logistic model.
+Slightly {overusing} notation, we denoted the coefficients corresponding to rs3117582 and its interaction with smoking as $\bbeta^{(1)} = (\beta_1,\beta_2)$, and tested $H_0: \beta_1 = \beta_2 = 0$.
 Applying the proposed method, we obtained

-The test statistic of the overall effect was $T = 0.062$ by (\ref{test1}) with a p-value of $0.97$, concluding that, among the patients in the data, rs3117582 was not significantly related to lung cancer, regardless of the smoking status.
+The test statistic of the overall effect was $T = 0.062$ by (\ref{test1}) with a p-value of $0.97$, which concluded that, among the patients in {BLCSC}, rs3117582 was not significantly related to lung cancer, regardless of the smoking status.